codsen/codsen/packages/easy-replace/README.md

 );
 //=> 'x x x x'
 ```

+By the way, notice, how the values can be strings or arrays!
+The `easy-replace` doesn't accept array only for `searchFor` values — create a loop from the outside of this library, then call this library many times if you want to search for multiple values.

 ---

 *Negative lookahead* - if you want to match something _not followed_ by something else:

+* **Example replacement recipe in words** — Replace all instances of `🦄`, but only those that don't have `c` or `d` on the right.

+* **Solution using this library:**:

 ```js
 var er = require('easy-replace');